lisajung/1800_202230_DTC15/README.md

 ## General Info

-This browser based web application to ... hi im arman and I am excited to do this project because it might make something cool idk
+This browser based web application to ...

-* My name is Lisa.
-I'm excited for COMP 1800 because I get to create a project.
+* hi im arman and I am excited to do this project because it might make something cool idk

 ## Technologies